Have you heard the term “insulin resistance”? Have you wondered what it’s all about? Let’s spend a few minutes to chat about it.

 First, I have some bad news and then I have some good news.
 So, you may as well keep reading!

 Insulin resistance doesn’t happen over a few days or months.
 It develops over decades.
-And it’s gone undetected during that time because there are no signs or symptoms.
+And it goes undetected during that time because there are no signs or symptoms.
 Most doctors don’t really become concerned about blood glucose unless the number is high, at which point you’ve most likely had insulin resistance for years!
 And since most doctors don’t check fasting insulin, it’s not surprising that you didn’t get a heads up.

 How do you do that?
 You eliminate sugar and processed food from your diet, and you become more active.
 Yes, you’ve gotta move more because it helps make your cells more insulin sensitive.
 That’s what we want!!
 Insulin sensitivity.
 Not the kind of sensitivity that makes you cry during romantic movies but the kind that invites insulin to transfer glucose into your cells.

 That’s a great question.
 Interestingly, many people use the terms interchangeably.
 But insulin resistance comes first.
 It’s one of the key components that drive metabolic syndrome.
 Metabolic syndrome shows up after the damage from insulin resistance has begun.
-You start to see high blood pressure, low HDL cholesterol, high triglycerides, large waist circumference, and high blood glucose.
-I’ve written more about metabolic syndrome here if you’d like to learn more.
+And what are the symptoms?

 Most people achieve a great measure of success by adopting a keto or low carb diet.
 By getting sugar out of your diet, you can reverse insulin resistance or better yet, avoid it altogether!
 Here’s more information about eating low carb.

-I know that change is hard, but people do it all the time.
-It’s never too late to take back control of your own health.
-I can help you do that.
+change is hard, but people do it all the time.
+It’s never too late to take back

-Reducing sugar in your diet and cutting down on carbs may seem impossible right now.
-I know it’s a tall order.
-But it’s worth doing and I can help if you need it.
 I’ve seen many people turn their health around.
 Some of the changes you can expect are weight loss if you’re overweight, more energy, clarity of mind and a better mood.
 Some of these changes happen very quickly with a diet that’s tailor made just for you.
 Learn more about my services here.

 Make the change for a better life.
 Avoid insulin resistance.
 You won’t regret it.